jorgenriseth/SVMTK/README.md

+**This is a fork of https://github.com/SVMTK/SVMTK created to deal with build issues related to outdated version of catch.
+This fork is not maintained, and will probably not get updated, so if the original repo has fixed these issues, they should use that instead.**

 # SurfaceVolumeMeshingToolKit

 Surface Volume Meshing Toolkit (SVMTK) is a Python frontend for specific 2D and 3D mesh generation methods in the Computational Geometry Algorithms Library [(CGAL)](https://www.cgal.org/) .